-For some incredible larch sightings and jaw-dropping mountain views, head to the Heather Maple Pass Loop trail, where you’ll climb through grove after grove of larches, past meadows of autumnal wildflowers, and reach the top of a mountain pass, with nothing but a sea of snow-capped peaks stretching on in every direction.
+For one of the best hikes to see larches in the North Cascades, head to the Heather Maple Pass Loop trail, where you’ll climb through grove after grove of golden trees, past meadows of autumnal wildflowers, and reach the top of a mountain pass, with nothing but a sea of snow-capped peaks stretching on in every direction.

 Another excellent option is the Blue Lake Trail, where you’ll climb to the shores of a stunningly blue alpine lake, surrounded by larches and sitting in the shadow of a dramatically rugged mountain peak.